 Life Insurance Cover for Australian Expats

-The insurer will consider the destination, duration and/or frequency and the purpose of travel (for example holiday or business) and in some instances there may be loadings or exclusions applicable to the cover.
-For example a social instability clause is common for countries with a DFAT travel advice of level 3 or 4:
+The insurer will consider the destination, duration and/or frequency and the purpose of travel.
+In some instances there may be loadings or exclusions applicable to the cover.
+For example, a social instability clause is common for countries with Federal Government travel warnings of level 3 or above:

 All insurance companies use the Australian Department of Foreign Affairs and Trade (DFAT) travel advisories index which provides Australian travellers with a scale of warnings such as "high degree of caution" or "reconsider your need to travel".
 There are 5 levels and countries which have been issued current advice at level 3 or above, will generally attract an exclusion.

 This clause means that the insured person is not covered in the event of death, disablement or crisis event if caused or exacerbated by an act of war or terrorism, civil unrest or political instability.